Sure Chill Technology

 Sure Chill Technology is a cooling technology that is currently being used in medical refrigerators, but is thought to have wider potential in the future for domestic refrigerators and beverage coolers.
 According to BBC, the refrigerator's temperature 'can stay at 4°C for more than 10 days without power, and is used mainly in Africa' to store vaccines and other medical supplies.
 It can be powered by electricity or solar, and uses the physics of water to store energy, thus not relying on batteries.

 In 2013, the technology that uses an ice-mass to maintain refrigerator temperature without power won a $100,000 research award from the Bill and Melinda Gates Foundation.
-In 2014, the company were awarded a further $1.4 million from the Gates Foundation to develop a life-saving vaccine cooler as part of the foundation’s goal to eliminate preventable diseases worldwide.
+In 2014, the company was awarded a further $1.4 million from the Gates Foundation to develop a life-saving vaccine cooler as part of the foundation’s goal to eliminate preventable diseases worldwide.

 The Inventor

-Ian Tansley is the inventor of the technology in Tywyn, Wales, with extensive experience in cooling technologies.
+Ian Tansley from Tywyn, Wales, invented the technology with extensive experience in cooling technologies.
 Tansley spent many years working with vaccine refrigerators in some of the world’s most inhospitable places.
 A constant frustration for him was their dependence on re-chargeable batteries, which were costly, unreliable and hard to replace in remote areas.